 It may be that an attorney’s help is required.
 When that’s the case, you want to be sure you are confident that your advocate has solid experience with collection processes and the various tools that are available to ensure that children get the financial support they need for their well-being.
 And what might they be?
 Here’s a list as provided by Maryland’s Child Support Enforcement Administration.

 - Interception of federal or state tax refunds: This applies if an obligated payer is behind.
 State refunds can be pursued if the arrears are $150 or more.
 Federal refunds may be collected if the amount is $500 or more.

 - Passport blockage: An obligor who is $2,500 or more behind on child support could be blocked from leaving the country until the past-due amount is paid.

 - Driver’s license suspension: This leverage can be brought to bear if child support is 60 days or more overdue.

-- Professional license suspension: There are many careers that require state licensure; doctors, lawyers, nurses, even commercial truck drivers.
-Authorities may suspend a license until the all child support arrearages are paid.
+- Professional license suspension: There are many careers that require state licensure; doctors, lawyers, nurses, and even commercial truck drivers.
+Authorities may suspend a license until all child support arrearages are paid.

 - Wage garnishment: This is typically done through a wage withholding order through a payer’s employer.

 There are other methods available, including the possibility of having a payer incarcerated under a contempt order from the court.
 But that might not be the ideal solution if the objective is to support recovery.